 Along the same lines, the LUCID (logical, usable, customizable, interactive, drill-down) user interface in NPM gives you a complete summary of all network activity, device status, and alerts so you can see how your system is doing without having to toggle between different screens.

-NPM is also fully customizable.
-Being able to see everything is great, but at the same time, nobody wants to be bombarded with that much information all the time.
+- fully customizable – being able to see everything is great, but at the same time, nobody wants to be bombarded with that much information all the time.
 It’s easy to play around with the configurations in NPM so you only see what you want when you want to see it.

-The auto-discovery function in NPM also deserves a special mention.
-After you set it up for the first time, it recurs automatically, so any changes made to the network will show up in the tool.
+- auto-discovery function – after you set it up for the first time, it recurs automatically, so any changes made to the network will show up in the tool.
 It also compiles a list of all the network devices in your environment and creates a network map.

-Finally, NPM offers SNMP monitoring features and picks up SNMP warning messages so you can see which routers and network switches are nearing capacity.
+- SNMP monitoring – picks up SNMP warning messages so you can see which routers and network switches are nearing capacity.
 Now you can combat packet loss before it even happens.